Carter12s/roslibrust/README.md

 Currently this packaged provides support for both ROS1 native communication (TCPROS) and rosbridge's protocol which provides support for both ROS1 and ROS2 albeit with some overhead.

-Information about the protocol can be found [here](https://github.com/RobotWebTools/rosbridge_suite).
+Information about the rosbridge protocol can be found [here](https://github.com/RobotWebTools/rosbridge_suite).

 Note on documentation:
 All information about the crate itself (examples, documentation, tutorials, etc.) lives in the source code and can be viewed on [docs.rs](https://docs.rs/roslibrust).
 This readme is for "Meta" information about developing for the crate.

-Fully Supported via rosbridge: Noetic, Galactic, Humble, Iron,
+Fully Supported via rosbridge: Noetic, Galactic, Humble, Iron.

+Fully Supported via ROS1 native: Noetic

 ## Code Generation of ROS Messages